-Step 4: Enter FY Funding and Funding Breakdown FY Funding.
-Enter the anticipated state share and local share of funding for the future project.
-Until it is a current FY PFP, leave the Project Funding Proposal box unchecked.
-If this project is going to be funded locally, please check the Local Only checkbox.
+Step 5: Enter FY Funding and Funding Breakdown FY Funding.
+Enter the future project's anticipated state share and local share of funding.
+Unless the future project is a current FY PFP, leave the Project Funding Proposal box unchecked.
+If the future project is locally funded, check the Local Only (not reported to FPU) checkbox.